luismr00/geolocation-recording-application/README.md

 1. Create a new repository on GitHub (do not fork or clone this one).
 2. Put all files for the submission in a docs/ folder.
 3. Enable GitHub Pages for your repository: [Publishing GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)
-5. Share the link back to your the OSU hiring contact for both submmission pieces.
+5. Share the link back to your the OSU hiring contact for both submission pieces.